Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-It remains to show that any side opposite a $b$-side is either a $p$-side or a $q$-side.
-Only in the third case, where $\mathcal{T}$ continues from $\mathcal H_1$ down into $\mathcal H_2$ do we have a $q$-side.
-In particular, the right side of $\mathcal H_1$ is a $q$-side and the top side of $\mathcal H_2$ is a $q$-side.
-The side opposite to the right side of $\mathcal H_1$ is a $p$-side.
-To show the side opposite to the top side of $\mathcal H_1$ is a $q$-side, we move $\mathcal H_1$ left by an arbitrarily small amount and then move $\mathcal H_2$ upwards by an arbitrarily small amount to cover the neighbourhood of the bridging point.
-By the same argument as above, there must a point on $\mathcal{T}[p,q]$ that we lost on the bottom edge of $\mathcal H_2$.
-There are two subcases as shown in Figure~\ref{fig:events_p_left_bridge_down_cases}.
+\begin{proof} Let $t$ be a bridging point that lies on the right side of $\H_1$, and the top side of $\H_2$.
+The other cases are symmetric.
+We then have to show that the bottom side of $\H_2$ is a $q$-side.

+To this end we move $\mathcal H_1$ left by an arbitrarily small amount and then move $\mathcal H_2$ upwards by an arbitrarily small amount to cover the neighborhood of the bridging point.
+By the same argument as in Lemma~\ref{lem:bridging_lemma_part_1}, there must be a point on $\mathcal{T}[p,q]$ that we lost on the bottom edge of $\mathcal H_2$.
+There are two cases as shown in Figure~\ref{fig:events_p_left_bridge_down_cases}.

-The first subcase is if the point on the bottom edge of $\mathcal H_2$ is a vertex.
+The first case is if the point on the bottom edge of $\mathcal H_2$ is a vertex.
 Refer to the left diagram in Figure~\ref{fig:events_p_left_bridge_down_cases}.
-By Definition~\ref{defn:bridge_event}, this would make $p$ a bridge event an thus a vertex of $\mathcal{T}_1 \subseteq \mathcal{T}_2$, which would be a contradiction.
+This would make $p$ a bridge event and thus a vertex of $\mathcal{T}_2$, which would be a contradiction.
 Thus, the trajectory $\mathcal{T}$ must exit the covering $\mathcal H_1 \cup \mathcal H_2$ on the bottom edge.
-The point on the bottom edge is $q$ and so the bottom side of $\mathcal H_2$ is a $q$-side.
-Therefore, all sides that are opposite to a $b$-side, that is the left side of $\mathcal H_1$ and the bottom side of $\mathcal H_2$, are either a $p$-side or a $q$-side, as required.
+The point on the bottom edge is $q$ and so the bottom side of $\mathcal H_2$ is a $q$-side, as required.

-\textbf{Case 2: All coverings have $p$ in a corner.} Suppose for the sake of contradiction that there exists a side opposite $p$ that does not contain either $q$ or a bridging point.
-For the same reason as in Case 1 above, this side must not contain any points of the trajectory, and we can shift the box an arbitrarily small amount without losing any of the trajectory.
-This would mean we maintain the optimality of the covering in such a way that $p$ is no longer in a corner of the squares.
-This contradicts our assumption that all coverings $\mathcal H_1 \cup \mathcal H_2$ have $p$ in a corner. \end{proof}